SirusDoma/O2MusicList/README.md

 Note that you can select multiple files at a time, you can either select decrypted or encrypted OJN file.
 To remove OJN from OJNList, select songs to remove (hold CTRL to select multiple songs) and click Remove button.

 You can also modify OJN metadata by selecting desired song and modify the fields on the right side of application.
 By default, the program will attempt to modify OJN file as well, you can turn off this feature in File -> Preference and uncheck "Attempt to synchronize OJN file".

+## Manual Synchronization ##

+Your selected OJNList may located outside of default O2Jam directory, this may cause automatic synchronization fail.
+This due to the tool behavior to scan Music folder that placed aside Image folder, which is default folder that hold OJNList.dat file.

+In order to synchronize the metadata with OJN files, you'll have to initiate synchronization manually from Edit -> Synchronize menu.
+Once the selected files are synchronized, you can freely modify the metadata, both OJN and OJNList will affected.

+Keep in mind that manual synchronization will still available to initiate even automatic synchronization is turned off.

 ## Optimizing Music List ##